Resiliency: The Skill That Educators Are Begging Us To Teach Our Children

 We often hear “kids are so resilient,” but resilience isn’t some magical gift that children just happen to have.
 It’s a skill set, and like any skill, it requires consistent practice.
 Every time a child is asked to do something hard, boring, or emotionally frustrating (and does it anyway), they’re training their psychological flexibility and coping muscles.

-• Encouraging them to finish hard tasks, even when they’re “bored”
+Encouraging them to work through hard tasks, even when they’re bored or frustrated

 It also means not rescuing them from every challenge.
 It’s okay if your child struggles to open their snack, figure out a puzzle, or work through a disagreement with a friend.
 Your role is to coach, not control.